A B C D E F G H I J M N O P R S T V W

 Code of Ethics

-The Code of Ethics of The Institute of Internal Auditors (IIA) are principles relevant to the profession and practice of internal auditing, and rules of conduct that describe behavior expected of internal auditors.
+The Code of Ethics of The Institute of Internal Auditors (IIA) contains principles relevant to the profession and practice of internal auditing and rules of conduct that describe behavior expected of internal auditors.
 The Code of Ethics applies to both parties and entities that provide internal audit services.
-The purpose of the Code of Ethics is to promote an ethical culture in the global profession of internal auditing.
+Its purpose is to promote an ethical culture in the global profession of internal auditing.

 Commercial Paper